 Introducing the SDG Dashboard for SDG Reporting

 This November, the GBSN Annual Conference will explore the theme of “Measuring the Impact of Business Schools” concurrent with the The Globally Responsible Leadership Initiative’s annual “All Gathering Momentum” (AGM).
-When we meet each other in Porto, we will have the opportunity to dive deeply into the challenges and opportunities facing business and management education institutions.
+When we meet each other in Lisbon, we will have the opportunity to dive deeply into the challenges and opportunities facing business and management education institutions.
 One of the inquiries we will explore is: How can new technologies be used to measure the impact of a business school and its faculty?
 As a guiding framework, the UN Sustainable Development Goals (SDGs), targets, and indicators provide a compelling set of standards by which business schools could potentially evaluate their positive impacts in the world.
 In its mission to improve access to quality, locally-relevant management education, GBSN is well positioned to take a leadership role in championing the SDGs in business education.

 The authors are grateful for this opportunity to share insights about the landscape today for the SDGs in Higher Education and to offer a preview of a promising reporting tool that will be presented at the GBSN Annual Conference.
 Developed by Saint Joseph’s University’s Erivan K. Haub School of Business, the SDG Dashboard is an innovative, scalable, and accessible method for assessing and ultimately accelerating business schools’ impacts on the SDGs.

 A brief overview of the United Nations’ SDGs and business schools